Amalfi Coast Gay Travel

 However, despite these liberal milestones, the country only allows registration of same-sex unions, does not allow gay marriage within the country and will not recognize same sex marriage performed in other countries.

-Gay travel to the Amalfi Coast is a must.
+A vacation to the Amalfi Coast is an absolute must.
 The stunning views and romantic towns glowing through the night will melt your heart and create memories you’ll cherish forever.

 Did you find this Amalfi Coast gay travel guide useful?
-Tell me in a comment below.
+Share it with a friend.